ALLEN Overseas expands its presence in Al Nahda, Mussafah and JLT amid high student demand

 Ann Mary Joseph, also a grade 10 student at The Indian High School, Dubai, highlighted "ALLEN has not only helped me excel at various competitive exams such as Olympiads, but also helped me build a study habit, which allows me more time to pursue my other interests".
 Ann was also part of a group of selected students who met Indian Prime Minister Narendra Modi during his recent visit to Abu Dhabi.

-Another Hamdaan awardee, Abarnaa Sai Veeraraghavan, a grade 9 student at Delhi Private School, Sharjah, says, "The strong conceptual foundation given by ALLEN's programme has helped me crack SOF, Silverzone and other Olympiads and also prepare me for the rigorous competition expected in Engineering and Medical examinations in a few years."
+Another Hamdaan awardee, Abarnaa Sai Veeraraghavan, a grade 9 student at Delhi Private School, Sharjah, says, "The strong conceptual foundation given by ALLEN's programme has helped me crack SOF, Silverzone and other Olympiads and also given me a foundation for the rigorous competition expected in Engineering and Medical examinations in a few years."

 In response to the growing request and to better cater to the needs of aspiring students, ALLEN Overseas has recently announced the launch of two new centers - in Al-Nahda (Bin Shabib Mall) and in Mussafah (Shabia 12); and with an extension at the Jumeirah Lake Towers center to double the capacity.
 For admissions and more information, click here.